TheRed002/t-bot/prompts.md

     ModelMetadata, RiskMetrics, CapitalAllocation
 )
-from src.core.exceptions import ValidationError, SecurityError
+from src.core.exceptions import ValidationError, SecurityError from src.core.logging import get_logger

+# MANDATORY: Use structured logging from src.core.logging for all API operations

 # From P-007A - MANDATORY: Use formatters for API responses
 from src.utils.formatters import (